anouchk/NuclearNeighboursCalculator/README.md

 This work gave way to the publication of an <a href="http://www.aef.info/depeche/libre/532957">article</a> on French newswire AEF, as well as an explanatory <a href="https://vimeo.com/158511669">video</a>, with a <a href="https://analutzky.cartodb.com/viz/55afc418-e236-11e5-b0ff-0e5db1731f59/public_map">map</a>, and a <a href="http://datawrapper.dwcdn.net/cW6LD/1/">chart</a>.

 #What next
 This was useful for the events that came next.
 On 26 april 2016, during the Environmental Conference organized by the French government, French minister Ségolène Royal <a href="https://twitter.com/RoyalSegolene/status/724919836506202113">announced</a> that the area to be taken into account in case of a serious nuclear accident, in order to evacuate and/or put people in safe places, would be shifted from 10 km to 20 km around plants.
-I was then possible to mesure the impact of such a policy, seeing that the amount of affected people would be multiplied by four, from 630 000 to 2.4 million.
+I was then possible to measure the impact of such a policy, seeing that the amount of affected people would be multiplied by four, from 630 000 to 2.4 million.

 # NuclearNeighboursCalculator - Comment compter la population autour des centrales nucléaires françaises